Mohamed-Elsayed1xx/ClinIQ-Frontend/README.md

 ## 👨‍💻 Developer

-Built by **Zaky** as a portfolio project showcasing full-stack development skills.
+Built by **Mohamed Elsayed** as a portfolio project showcasing full-stack development skills.